Cold-pressed and unrefined. Organic and non-GMO. The light-tasting and nutrient-rich oil is ideal for culinary uses.

 Pure and unrefined.
 Extra virgin, organic, and cold-pressed.
 Has a mild, pleasant scent and smooth consistency.
 Large 32-ounce size.

-Several testers also had issues with the lid breaking.
+Several testers had issues with the lid breaking.

 Highly versatile with a smooth, liquid consistency and no flavor.
 Non-GMO and organic.
-Retains the benefits of this traditional product without the scent or taste.
-High smoke point makes it ideal for many types of cooking.
+Retains the benefits of coconut oil without the scent or taste.
+High smoke point makes it ideal for cooking.

 A few reports of receiving a product that seemed off-color.